-The GSMA is actively working with the telecoms and aviation industries to maximise the use of beyond-visual-line-of-sight capabilities of UAS, develop new use cases and help create an open and trusted regulatory environment.
+The GSMA is actively working with the telecoms and aviation industries to maximise the use of beyond-visual-line-of-sight capabilities for UAS, develop new use cases and help create an open and trusted regulatory environment.

-The Drones Interest Group is open to all GSMA members.
+The Drone Interest Group is open to all GSMA members.
 Please contact us to see how you can take part: firstname.lastname@example.org.

 Aerial Connectivity Joint Activity (ACJA)

 The GSMA and GUTMA (Global Unmanned Traffic Management Association) have set up the Aerial Connectivity Joint Activity (ACJA) initiative to build communication and cooperation between the aviation and mobile industries.
 The main aim of the ACJA is to promote the exchange between the aviation and cellular communities, and to synchronise contributions between the existing Standard Development Organisations (SDOs) of each community, in order to avoid incompatibilities between them.